epiphany-platform/central-build-system/CBS_HOWTO.md

 terraform apply # answer yes when prompted
 ```

-However, it is very likely that after some time terraform will fail.
+However, it is very likely that at some point in time terraform will fail.
 Depending on from which machine you're running terraform, you can come across several different issues.<br>
 If you're running it from your localhost you have to configure VPN client.
 In both cases ( until we do not resolve feature/issue with DNS private zones ) you have to manually update your `/etc/hosts` file.